Tourism

 The basis of solidarity tourism is collaboration and mutual respect.
 Travelers who choose this form of alternative tourism seek to interact authentically with local people, understand their cultures and contribute to the well-being of their communities.
 This can be manifested through various actions, such as purchasing local products, participating in volunteer projects or supporting initiatives that promote the preservation of the natural environment.

 Solidarity tourism moves away from mass tourism practices and unfettered consumerism promoting a more ethical and conscious approach in doing so.
 Travelers strive to minimize their environmental impact, respect local customs and traditions.
 They can economically benefit the communities they visit without causing other forms of detriment.
-This may include staying in locally run hotels, purchasing artisanal products or participating in community development.
+This may include staying in locally run hotels, purchasing artisanal products or participating in community development initiatives.
+Furthermore, travelers are encouraged to engage with local traditions and celebrations, gaining a deeper appreciation and understanding of the cultures they encounter.

 Solidarity tourism activities